scrapinghub/web-poet/docs/page-objects/layouts.rst

 .. note:: If you use :func:`~web_poet.handle_urls` both for your multi-layout
-          page object class and for any of the page object classes that it uses, you may need to :ref:`grant your multi-layour page object class a higher priority <rules-priority-resolution>`.
+          page object class and for any of the page object classes that it uses, you may need to :ref:`grant your multi-layout page object class a higher priority <rules-priority-resolution>`.